Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: CONCLUSIONS

 \section{CONCLUSIONS}

-We have studied the evolution of low-lying collective modes of a quasi-one-dimensional flattened pancake binary mixture of dipolar and non-dipolar Bose-Einstein condensates at zero and finite temperatures.
-The dipolar interaction is reduced to a contact-like form, where the dipoles are aligned along the $z$ direction.
-The change in dipolar strength from attractive to repulsive regimes leads to a quantum phase transition from a phase-separated (with sandwich configuration) to a miscible state.
-This results in hardening of the (additional) zero-energy mode of the phase-separated state in the repulsive regime of dipolar interaction strength.
-Moreover, at larger interspecies interactions, the quasiparticle mode evolution exhibits discontinuity in the spectrum corresponding to the position exchange of species.
+We have examined the collective modes of a binary mixture of dipolar and non-dipolar Bose-Einstein condensates at zero and finite temperatures.
+For a highly flattened infinite pancake configuration with uniform radial atomic density, the dipolar interaction reduces to a contact-like form, where the magnetic dipoles are polarized along the $z$-axis.
+We present intriguing low-lying quasiparticle mode evolutions driven by the dipolar interaction and temperature.
+At zero temperature, the ground state is an immiscible phase in an attractive dipolar interaction $(\varepsilon < 0)$, which corresponds to three zero-energy modes in the excitation spectra, including an additional Goldstone mode of a phase-separated sandwich state.
+The tuning of the dipolar interaction from attractive to repulsive results in a hardening of the additional zero-energy mode, which is concomitant with the quantum phase transition from immiscible to miscible phases.
+Nevertheless, with increased repulsive interactions between components (resulting from a larger number of atoms), the spectra of low-lying modes display discontinuities that correspond to the exchange of species positions.

-We further show that the temperature mixes binary mixtures with attractive dipolar interaction strengths.
-This consequently leads to the re-emergence of the dipole mode that got softened in the immiscible state.
-Thus, both repulsive dipolar interaction and temperature are key parameters for mixing of the condensates.
-The first-order correlation function reveals the enhancement in the spatial extent of phase coherence of dipolar species at zero temperature that supports miscibility with a fully overlapped density profile.
-However, as expected, the coherence of the mixtures is destroyed at finite temperatures because of thermal fluctuations.
-Finally, the mode hybridization, or crossing of in-phase and out-of-phase branches of the dispersion curves, shifts to higher momenta as the dipolar interaction is varied from attractive to repulsive regimes.
-This confirms the absence of mode mixing in the low-lying quasiparticle modes of the miscible state at repulsive dipolar interaction strengths.
-Our study highlights the effects of anisotropic dipolar interactions on low-lying quasiparticle modes, which pave a way forward to investigate the excitation of the ferrofluid phase in higher-dimensional quantum systems.
+The thermal fluctuations at finite temperatures also mix the components with attractive dipolar interactions.
+This is evident in the reappearance of the dipole mode at $T\approx 0.6~T_{c}$, with $T_{c}$ representing the critical temperature of condensation for the dipolar component.
+We further analyze the degree of phase coherence and the decay rate of the first-order correlation function.
+The steady value of correlation in the bulk indicates the presence of phase coherence at zero temperature, while it decays sharply at finite temperatures due to loss of phase coherence.
+Furthermore, the low-lying in-phase (out-of-phase) modes appear in the lower branch of the dispersion curve for the attractive (zero or repulsive) dipolar interactions.
+The mode hybridization or crossing of branches of the dispersion curve shifts to higher momenta as the dipolar interaction is tuned from attractive to repulsive.
+Our study emphasizes the significance of anisotropic dipolar interactions in the evolution of low-lying axial quasiparticle modes within the infinite pancake regime.
+This further opens avenues for exploring the collective excitations of the ferrofluid phase in higher-dimensional quantum systems.